 Overwhelmed?
 Don’t be.
 We got you covered.
 Lucky you, we’ll cover a few options here and also get you in touch with a dietitian that handles this type of thing.
 Let’s begin.

 Chances are, if you’re even a little successful, you’ve mastered the ability to infuse flavor into your dishes.
 Flavor components come primarily from fat sources, sugar, and salt.
 And the winning combination is all 3 playings a role in a single dish to hit every part of the palate.

 When it comes to making the food choices on your restaurant menu have fewer calories while maintaining that flavor profile, you have to get functional.

-Butter, for one, has been hailed as the go-to item for flavor boosting.
-But there are a plethora of other fats that are not saturated and artery clogging that can still lend delicious flavor to your menu items.
-Consider, for example, exchanging the butter in the base of your pan for a garlic-infused olive oil.
+Butter, for one, has been hailed as the go-to item for flavor-boosting.
+But there are a plethora of other fats that are not saturated and artery-clogging that can still lend a delicious flavor to your menu items.
+Consider, for example, exchanging the butter in the base of your pan for garlic-infused olive oil.

 Olive oil, a monounsaturated fatty acid, contributes to heart health while garlic is known for it’s antioxidant properties.
 And in the words of Emeril — BAM!
 You just got functional.
 Essentially, what these consumers are looking for are foods that improve the state of their health.
 This way, they aren’t just eating out, they’re progressing.

 At this point, I’m sure you’re wondering at this point about the “fewer calories” part of revising your restaurant menu.
 Swapping fat for better fat and getting functional is one thing, but what about the calorie count part of menu labeling?
 Keep reading.

 Whole Grains, another functional food, offer not only flavor but fiber to a menu item recipe.
 When you use a functional food like whole-grain pasta, customers often get fuller with smaller portions.
 Why is that?